d9pouces/django-floor/README.md

 -----------

-  * Avoid to modify INSTALLED_APPS if you only want to add extra apps: please use FLOOR_INSTALLED_APPS instead.
+  * Avoid to modify INSTALLED_APPS if you only want to add extra apps: you can use FLOOR_INSTALLED_APPS instead.

 Authentication: